bethtgreen/ReadME-Generator/README.md

   ## Usage

-   ​Open the terminal to start the application.
-Run "node index.js" to begin.  to pull down the repo ​
+   ​You must open terminal and run "node index.js".
+Then fill out the questions.  to pull down the repo ​
   ## License
   MIT